Grellheist/web-developer-bootcamp-2023/README.md

 (finally lol).

 ## Bootstrap
-From Section 12 onwards, the codes will be written using Bootstrap instead of plain CSS.
+From Section 12 onwards, the codes may (there are other frameworks that will be used in the bootcamp) be written using Bootstrap instead of plain CSS.

 ## Disclaimer
 I will try completing one Section per day but my highest priority right now is